nepyope/moon/readme.md

 ```

 Enjoy playing!
 Press the buttons on your Launchpad to play segments of "Fly Me To The Moon.", by UR MUM $$

+if you have any problems
+sudo apt-get install --reinstall libasound2 libasound2-data libasound2-plugins